cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 - How to store and retrieve data from Fauna in your Workers.
 - How to use Wrangler to store secrets securely.
-- How to use [Worktop][worktop] to add routing to your Workers.
+- How to use [Hono][hono] as a web framework for your Workers.

-Building with Fauna, Workers, and Worktop enables you to create a globally distributed, strongly consistent, fully serverless REST API in a single repository.
+Building with Fauna, Workers, and Hono enables you to create a globally distributed, strongly consistent, fully serverless REST API in a single repository.
 You can develop your application as if it were a monolith but gain the resilience and reduced latency of a distributed application running at the edge.

 ![Fauna architecture connecting to Cloudflare's network to create super fast applications](/images/workers/tutorials/fauna/fauna-cf-workers-diagram.jpg)